 We want you to feel heard, understood, and confident in the path forward.
 This initial visit sets the foundation for everything that follows, ensuring we have a complete picture before recommending any course of action.
 It's our chance to get to know you, and your chance to see how our approach is different.
 We don't just look at the symptom; we look at the whole person.
 This means considering your lifestyle, your stress levels, your diet, and your unique body mechanics.
 Our goal is to move beyond temporary fixes and create a sustainable plan for long-term health.
 This comprehensive first step is crucial because effective treatment starts with an accurate diagnosis.

-Reviewing Your Health History
+Be Ready to Discuss Your Health History

 The first thing we’ll do is sit down and talk.
 A thorough review of your health history is one of the most important parts of your visit.
 We’ll want to know about any past injuries, existing medical conditions, your daily activities, and what you’ve already tried for your back pain.
 It’s also helpful to bring any recent diagnostic imaging, like X-rays or MRIs, if you have them.
 This detailed conversation helps us see the full picture of your health, connecting the dots between your lifestyle and your symptoms.
 Our goal is to understand all the factors that contribute to the conditions we treat.

-The Physical Exam and Movement Assessment
+Next Up: The Physical Exam and Movement Test

 After discussing your history, we’ll move on to a physical exam.
 This is a hands-on assessment where your doctor will gently try to pinpoint the source of your pain.
 We’ll also guide you through some simple movements and tests to check your flexibility, muscle strength, and range of motion.
 This isn't about pushing you past your limits; it's about observing how your body moves and identifying any imbalances or restrictions that could be causing your discomfort.
 This assessment is a key part of our physical medicine approach, giving us crucial clues about the underlying issue.